Ambrose E. Gonzales: Early career

 Although he had no formal education after 17, Ambrose Gonzales became the telegraph operator in Grahamville, South Carolina, in October 1874, to help support his large extended family.
-His work as a telegraph operator lead to his involvement in state politics.
+His work as a telegraph operator led to his involvement in state politics.
 During the controversial election of 1876, his telegraph office became the primary source of election results in the region of Beaufort County, South Carolina for both the presidential race, between Rutherford B. Hayes and Samuel Tilden, and gubernatorial race in which Wade Hampton III ran on a platform of ending Reconstruction.
 Gonzales became a Bourbon Democrat.

 In 1879, Gonzales left the telegraph office in Grahamville to manage the family plantation, Oak Lawn, on the Edisto River.
 After several years of failing harvests, he left for New York City in 1881, where he became a telegrapher for Western Union while he partook of the rich cultural life of the city.
 He left for New Orleans in the autumn of 1882 to work as a telegrapher, but he returned to New York the next year.
 In 1885, he left New York for good and returned to South Carolina to join his brother Narciso Gener Gonzales on the staff of the Charleston, South Carolina News and Courier.